Network Security

 This section explains the language of network defense: firewalls, segmentation, VPNs, traffic inspection, trust zones, and secure access patterns.

 Use it when the term is about controlling or protecting network communication.
+It is especially useful for security engineers, cloud teams, IT administrators, and anyone trying to decide where a control belongs in the traffic path.

 Network terms connect back to Attack Surface, Defense in Depth, TLS, and Multi-Factor Authentication because network security is strongest when identity, transport protection, and traffic controls reinforce each other.